-Israel prepares to demolish homes on Jerusalem outskirts, stoking Palestinian fears
+Israel begins to demolish homes on Jerusalem outskirts, stoking Palestinian fears

 However, the Israeli Supreme Court’s 3-judge panel ruled unanimously in favor of demolition.
 “The petitioners took the law into their own hands when they began and continued building structures without receiving a special permit from the military commander,” it said.

 The court said construction close to the barrier could provide cover for attackers.

-The Israeli military had no immediate comment on Monday, and said it was checking the reports.
+The Israeli military had no immediate comment on Monday, but a statement last week by Israel’s military-run civil administration in the West Bank said enforcement would be pursuant to “operational considerations” and “state policy.”

+In some built-up areas the barrier is a high concrete wall, but in Sur Baher and much of the West Bank it consists of two wire fences separated by a military patrol road and protected by watchtowers and electronic sensors.

-Israel credits the barrier - projected to be 720 km (450 miles) long when complete — with stemming Palestinian suicide bombings that peaked in 2002 and 2003.
+Israel credits the obstacle - projected to be 720 km (450 miles) long when complete — with stemming Palestinian suicide bombings and shooting attacks.
 Palestinians call it a land grab designed to annex parts of the West Bank, including Israeli settlements.

-In some areas of Jerusalem and the West Bank the barrier is a high concrete wall, but in Sur Baher it consists of two wire fences separated by a military patrol road and protected by watchtowers and electronic sensors.
+The International Court of Justice in The Hague issued an advisory opinion in 2004 that building the barrier on occupied territory was “contrary to international law.”

+Israel dismissed the non-binding decision as politically motivated and says the barrier played a key role in drastically reducing the number of attacks, which peaked in 2002 and 2003 during the Second Palestinian uprising known as the Al-Aqsa Intifada.

-Writing by Stephen Farrell in JERUSALEM; Editing by Paul Tait
+Writing by Stephen Farrell in JERUSALEM; Editing by Paul Tait and Stephen Coates